Kaimganj: Contemporary History, Developments and Concerns

 Kaimganj possesses the honour of being ancestral town of Late Dr. Zakir Hussain, Former President of Republic of India.
 Syed Abdul Salam Shah, a freedom fighter who actively participated in Non-cooperation Movement (Asahiyog Andolan) led by Mohandas Karamchand Gandhi in 1921-1922 and Quit India Movement in 1942.
 He was also a prominent political figure belonging to Indian National Congress.
 The very famous poet and progressive writer of his time Late Ghulam Rabbani Taban, and eminent linguist and the 5th Vice Chancellor of Jamia Millia Islamia, Professor Emeritus Masud Husain Khan were from this place.
 Dr Shah Alam Khan, Professor of Orthopaedics at the All India Institute of Medical Sciences, New Delhi hails from Kaimganj.
 His references in Orthopaedic literature are well quoted.
-Dr. Abdul Salam Khan (elder son of famous Hakeem Abdul Hai Khan) settled in Germany as Scientist and also serving as Managing Director Indo-German Liaison Office (IGLO) and younger son Dr. Abdul Kalam Khan settled in Lucknow retired from Department of Medical Health and Education Uttar Pradesh Government as Deputy Director.
+Dr. Abdul Salam Khan (elder son of famous Hakeem Abdul Hai Khan) settled in Germany as Scientist and also serving as Managing Director Indo-German Liaison Office (IGLO) and younger son Dr. Abdul Kalam Khan settled in Lucknow and retired from Department of Medical Health and Education Uttar Pradesh Government as Deputy Director.
 Kaimganj has emerged as a major developed town in the region on infrastructural, economical, educational parts.
 Mr Salman Khursheed, Union State Minister for Company Affairs also hails from Kaimganj.

 The major concern in the town today is the ambivalent tobacco industry.
 No Doubt tobacco industry has contributed a lot in the development of the town – by generating numerous employment opportunities for the poor and rich equally, and thus adding to the prosperity of the town.
-However, a large increase in the tobacco cultivation and processing in the various godowns located in city's residential premises is adding to the health hazards of the residents.
+However, a large increase in the tobacco cultivation and processing in the various godowns located in the city's residential premises is adding to the health hazards of the residents.
 The symptoms of asthma, tuberculosis and other respiratory malfunctions are evident in the people who work in tobacco processing industry and also among the common citizens.